-Use your QuickBooks data to find business financing quickly and easily.
+Use your QuickBooks data to easily find business financing.

 Do I qualify for financing?

-QuickBooks Financing helps you get an answer to that question quickly.
+QuickBooks Financing helps you answer this question quickly.
 Our platform takes all the hard work out of applying for a loan by pre-populating the application form with your QuickBooks information.
-With your permission, we then share that information with our financing partners.
-You may view loan offers from the partners in minutes.
+With your permission, we then share that information with our selected lenders/financial institutions.
+You may receive and view loan offers from the lenders within minutes.

 Key criteria that go into whether your business may qualify for financing:

-- Years in business: Most of our partners look for at least two years in business.
+- Years in business: Most of our selected lenders look for at least two years in business.

-- Revenue: Most of our partners look for at least $75,000 in gross revenue.
+- Revenue: Most of our selected lenders look for at least $75,000 in gross revenue.